 History, tourist information, and nearby accommodation

 The original castle dates back to at least the 13th century.
 In 1296 Edward I received the homage of John Baliol here.
-Baliol was murdered shortly after, and a few years later Edward was back at the head of an invading army.
-The defenders under Sir Thomas Maule held out for 3 weeks, but were forced to surrender when Maule died.
+A few years later Edward was back at the head of an invading army.
+The defenders under Sir Thomas Maule held out for three weeks but were forced to surrender when Maule died.

 Of the early medieval building little evidence remains.
 The oldest part of the current castle is the kitchen block, where can be seen a stone bearing the date 1703, but in 1711 major renovations were made which gave the building its current form.